Please note that the content on this page has been archived and is not actively reviewed at present.

-The Real Bread Campaign is working to help put more Real Bread on the Menu of more hospitals.
+The Real Bread Campaign has begun work to help put more Real Bread on the Menu of more hospitals.

 Hospital patients are some of the people most in need of healthy nutritious food and you, being a taxpayer, pay for what they eat.